Resources to Support You Every Step of the Way

 Learn about the support and resources offered by the Horizon By Your Side program for patients prescribed ACTIMMUNE.

-Taking Charge of Your Health is an A.R.T.
+Taking Charge of Your Health Is an A.R.T.

 A resource to help you communicate with your healthcare team and use information to take charge of your health.